kinggodhj/How-Positive-Are-You-Text-Style-Transfer-using-Adaptive-Style-Embedding/README.md

 ### 1. Preparing Data
 In this paper, "Yelp" and "Amazon" dataset are used.

-NLTK is used for tokenization.
+nltk is used for tokenization.

 Run the processing file in each dataset folder.